 Open and steady communication with project members improves engagement and the project's likelihood of success.
-It is more likely for people to continue with a citizen science project or program if there are ongoing interactions between the scientists and project participants (to see a list of ongoing citizen science projects in Canada visit the government of Canadas Citizen Science Portal to learn more).
-It showcases the researcher's dedication and commitment towards the project's goals, which in turn motivates people to uphold their responsibilities as citizen scientists.
+It is more likely for people to continue with a community science project or program if there are ongoing interactions between the scientists and project participants.
+It showcases the researcher's dedication and commitment towards the project's goals, which in turn motivates people to uphold their responsibilities as community scientists.

-Tips and Tricks for Citizen Science
+Tips and Tricks for Community Science